The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Due to their size and weight, fifth wheels are best suited for a campground or a campsite that is easy to access.
 Most of these trailers are not equipped for wandering too far off-road, although that doesn’t mean they can’t be used for boondocking in a remote location.
 You’ll just need to choose the right place to accommodate a towable RV of this size.

-Most fifth wheels come with fresh, gray and black water tanks, but they can vary widely in size.
+Most fifth wheels come with fresh, grey and black water tanks, but they can vary widely in size.
 Some tanks as large as 75 gallons, which provide plenty of capacity for camping off-the-grid for an extended period.

 Who are typical fifth wheel owners?